 I was presented with an opportunity to effectively fight my endometriosis by getting an excision surgery from Dr. Arrington.
 Out of all my surgeries, this was my first surgery that I actually felt better afterwards.
 I was walking in days, was able to get a job, and re-enrolled in school.
 It was the first time a treatment actually worked for me.

-Dr. Arrington is a surgeon though, not a routine doctor.
+Dr. Arrington is a speciality surgeon though, not a routine doctor.
 He's not the OB/GYN you see every month to modify medications and perform a check up.
-After Dr. Arrington was finished, I returned to my normal doctor (which was actually an agreement made before I got the surgery--that I would see my previous doctor after Dr. Arrington had completed his surgery).
+After Dr. Arrington was finished, I returned to my normal doctor.
+Both doctors approved of this agreement prior to my surgery (in fact Arrington is the one that referred me to the doctor nearer my home).

 And this is where the event begins.
 I had a horrid endometriosis flare about a month ago.
 The pain and nausea were so horrible I lost almost ten pounds, I didn't leave my apartment for a week, I missed work and school... it was pretty horrendous.
 I made an appointment with my regular OB/GYN doctor instead of going to the ER; I knew that there was not much the ER could do for me.
 Their only treatment seems to be pain killers.
 And I hate taking those.
 For the pain relief to be substantial, it has to be morphine, and the side effects are no longer worth it.